matthew-brett/eef-pilot2/functions.rst

 of elements in ``a_list``.
 It should equal the answer above.
 You've calculated the mean!
 Now it is time to put this into a function.

+If you've done the exercise, make a new list, that is the elements of the old list, with the mean subtracted from each element.
+Call this new list ``deviations``.
+Sum all the elements in the ``deviations`` list.
+Can you see why the sum must be the value you got, by doing a little algebra?

 ***************************
 Back to write your-own-mean
 ***************************